Data2Semantics/powerlaws/README.md

 continuous distribution.

 If you use maven and Git, you can check the project out directly from GitHub.
 If not, you can download the whole repository as a zip file or tar ball.
-JAR releases and Maven repositories are not currently available, but we're working on it.
+A JAR download is provided at https://github.com/pbloem/powerlaws/downloads although this may not contain all the most recent code.

 # The Basics

 The main thing you're likely to want to do is estimate the exponent for